Mel Tucker’s attorney: Michigan State doesn’t have cause to fire suspended coach over phone sex

-LANSING, Michigan (AP) — Mel Tucker’s attorney said Monday that Michigan State does not have cause to fire its suspended football coach after Tucker acknowledged having phone sex with an activist and rape survivor because he did not “engage in unprofessional or unethical behavior” or violate his contract.
+Mel Tucker’s attorney said Monday that Michigan State does not have cause to fire its suspended football coach because Tucker did not “engage in unprofessional or unethical behavior” when he had phone sex with an activist and rape survivor who the university paid to speak to his team.

+Brenda Tracy, the activist and survivor, said Tucker sexually harassed her during the phone call in April 2022.
+Several months later, Tracy filed a complaint with the school’s Title IX office.

+Tucker has acknowledged having phone sex with her but said it was consensual.

 The school told Tucker he would be fired for cause and without compensation for misconduct with Tracy, who it considers a vendor because she was once paid to speak with the team, and gave him seven days to respond.